How many decisions does the average person make in a day?

 How many of our decisions are set in motion by convention, by familial expectation, by psychological governance of marital status, professional status, financial status, social status – or something more?

-And when you’re the sole adult in a household, and carry virtually all the decision-making responsibility?
-Isn’t it tiring to make decisions, or at the very least, time-consuming?
+And when you’re the sole adult in a household and you carry virtually all the decision-making responsibility, isn’t it tiring to make decisions, or at the very least, time-consuming?

 Has decision-making become a health issue?
 A woman’s health issue in particular?
-Can’t we trace some of our daily stress to the constant overflow of decisions we’re expected to make, at ever increasing speeds, and always with high performance expectations when it comes to outcomes?
+Can’t we trace some of our daily stress to the overflow of decisions at every turn, at ever increasing speeds, and always with high expectations when it comes to outcomes?

-I know I’m more stressed when my routines disintegrate, regardless of the reasons.
-And I struggle until they’re reassembled, feeling better when they are.
-And among those routines?
-The habits of self-care – which I set aside unwittingly on a regular basis.
-No doubt, a poor decision.
+I find myself more stressed when my routines disintegrate, and I struggle until they’re reassembled, feeling better when they are.
+Among those routines, the habits of self-care, which I set aside unwittingly too often.

 So what about you?

-- Are you more likely to lean toward a yes before a no, an automatic no, or do you linger in the maybe column until you have more information?
+- Do you initially incline toward a yes, a no, or do you linger in the maybe column until you have more information?

 - How do you make your toughest decisions?
 Advice?
 Gut?
 Listing the pros and cons?